Byzantine–Seljuk wars: Origins

-By 1070 during the march on Manzikert, the Byzantine state was in a very precarious position largely of its own making, even on the verge of collapse and failed to secure the Empire against external threats.
-The biggest threat to the Empire since the Arab invasions were the Turks.
-The Turks were much like the Byzantines former enemies, the Huns.
-Combining their excellent riding skills with Islamic zeal, the Turks were to become a formidable enemy to a Christian state in decline.
+Constantine IX was blamed by contemporaries for his policy of fiscalization or full demobilisation of a large portion of the Empire's eastern standing army.
+John Skylitzes, Kekaumenos, and Michael Attaleiates accuse Constantine of dismantling the army of the Iberian Theme, permanently dismissing 50,000 standing troops in Armenia, relieving them of their military duties at the moment the state begun to be faced with Seljuk raids.

+For the next few decades, the Byzantine Empire saw a series of rebellions, including those of Gregory Taronites, Peter Delyan, Theophilos Erotkos, George Maniakes, Leo Tornikios, Hervé Frankopoulos, Isaac Komnenos and Nikoulitzas Delphinas.
+With the rebellion of Isaac Komnenos being one of the most decisive, as it saw the destruction of much the Byzantine Empire's most influential generals at the Battle of Hades.
+These civil wars caused the thematic armies to be drawn west or east, depending on the rebellion, and opened the borders to incursions by the Normans, Serbs, Hungarians, Pechenegs, Seljuks, or the mercenaries roaming in Anatolia.

-As the Byzantines were making headway against the Arabs in the 10th century, Persia was being ruled by the Ghaznavids, another Turkic people.
-The migration of Seljuk Turks into Persia in the 10th century led to the Ghaznavids being overthrown.
-There they settled and adopted Persian language and customs.
-The first encounter with the Byzantine Empire was in the Battle of Kapetron in 1048, in which the combined Byzantine-Georgian army won a tactical victory.
+As the Byzantines were making headway against the Arabs in the 10th century, Persia was being ruled by the Ghaznavid Empire.
+The migration of the Seljuks into Persia in the 10th century led to the Ghaznavids being overthrown.
+The Seljuks settled and adopted Persian language and customs.
+Their first encounter with the Byzantine Empire was in the Battle of Kapetron in 1048, where they were repulsed.
 Nevertheless, the Seljuks established a powerful domain and captured Baghdad in 1055 from the Abbasid Caliphate.
 The Abbasids were henceforth a mere figurehead in the Islamic world.
-The Seljuk Turks, spurred on by their previous success, now launched an attack on the Levant and against Fatimid Egypt, which lost Jerusalem in 1071.
+The Seljuks, spurred on by their previous success, launched an attack on the Levant and against Fatimid Egypt, which lost Jerusalem in 1071.

-When the Seljuk Turks did encounter the Byzantines, they had chosen a good time to attack.
-Byzantium was faced with weak rule, Norman conquests and the schism whilst the Abbasid Caliphate had recently been seriously weakened with its wars against the Fatimid dynasty.
+By the time the Seljuks begun to intensify their attacks in Anatolia, Byzantium was faced with civil wars, Norman conquests, Serbian revolts, Pecheneg revolts, and the Great Schism, whilst the Abbasid Caliphate had been severely weakened due to its wars against the Fatimid dynasty.